ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-back-button/readme.md

 <OntarioBackButton backMode="event" onBackClick={() => navigate(-1)} />
 ```

-## Guidance warning
+### Using both breadcrumbs and back button

 Do not combine breadcrumbs and a back button in the same location when users can enter from multiple entry points.
-This can create ambiguous navigation paths.
+This creates ambiguous navigation paths and confuses users about which control to use.

+### Unexpected behaviour risks

+**Back action returns to in-page state only:**
+If your back button is part of a modal or overlay, ensure it doesn't unexpectedly exit the current context without user confirmation.

+**Back action exits service unintentionally:**
+In multi-step flows with external entry points (e.g., links from emails), verify that back navigation doesn't leave the service prematurely.
+Use `href` mode with explicit URLs in these cases.

+## Visual design

+The back button is rendered as a tertiary-styled button (or link in href mode) with:

+- Inline flex layout with centered icon and text
+- Leading left-chevron icon (decorative)
+- Localized label ("Back" / "Retour")
+- Mobile-responsive width (full width behavior on small screens)
+- Consistent spacing and icon sizing tuned for the design system

 ## Properties